Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Introduction

-Future electricity systems in which all or most generation is renewable, and hence highly variable, may require extremely high volumes of storage in order to manage this variability and to ensure that demand may always be met---see~\cite{Strbacetal,NSPN,Cardenas2021,RoulstoneCosgrove2022}, and especially~\cite{RoyalSociety2022}, for an assessment of likely future needs and costs in Great Britain, where, under a future ``net-zero'' carbon emissions strategy, capital costs of storage may run into many tens, or even hundreds, of billions of pounds.
+In environments in which most generation is renewable, and hence highly variable, energy may have to be stored over long periods of time.
+In northern European countries, for example, the output of wind generation varies significantly from year to year (see~\cite{StaffellPfenninger2016}), necessitating storage of excess energy in abundant years for use in what would otherwise be lean years and leading to the high storage capacity requirements referenced above.
 For the reasons we explain below, a mixture of storage technologies is likely to be required.
 The problems considered in the present paper are those of the scheduling and dimensioning of such storage, with the objective of meeting energy demand to a required reliability standard as economically as possible.
-These problems are considered from a societal viewpoint, which generally coincides with that of the electricity system operator.
-This is in contrast the viewpoint of a storage provider seeking to maximise profits (see~\cite{SDJW,CZ,DEKM,GTL,PADS,WEITZEL2018582} and the references therein).
-Insofar as the societal problem of managing energy storage is considered in the existing literature, this is mostly in the context of short-term storage used to cover occasional periods of generation shortfall, with sufficient time for recharging between such periods (see, e.g.\ \cite{NGECR18, KHAN201839, Sioshansi2014, ZHOU201512}).
-The scheduling problems we consider in this paper are nontrivial in that, if storage is not managed properly, then it is likely that there will frequently arise the situation in which there is sufficient energy in storage to meet demand but it is located in too few stores for it to be possible to serve it at the required rate.
-The need for a solution of these scheduling problems is highlighted by the forthcoming Royal Society report~\cite{RoyalSociety2022} on long-term energy storage in GB.
-The present paper aims to supply the necessary mathematics for that, and to illustrate its application in the context of future GB storage needs.
+In particular, in the real-time scheduling, or management, of such storage, the information available for decision-making at each point in time consists of the current state of system together with some description, which is at best probabilistic, of the likely evolution of the future supply and demand processes to be managed by that storage.
+What is \emph{not} available is detailed and precise \emph{foresight} of the future supply and demand processes.
+As we show in the present paper (Example~\ref{ex:2}), the assumption of such foresight in considering long-term energy storage may lead to a considerable underestimation of storage requirements.
+The problem of the \emph{real-time} management of long-term energy storage---particularly when this utilises multiple technologies---is only rarely touched upon in the existing, and very large, storage literature (see below) and it is this gap which the present paper seeks to address.
+The long-term scheduling problems we consider are nontrivial in that, if storage is not managed properly, then it is likely that there will frequently arise the situation in which there is sufficient energy in storage to meet demand but it is located in too few stores for it to be possible to serve it at the required rate.